Sergio-Martinez-ForestShadows/NTD_AI/README.md

 ## Overview

+Deployment Note (Cold Start)

+Important:
+This service is deployed on Render using Docker.
+When the application has been idle for some time, Render may spin it down.
+As a result, the first request can take 30–60 seconds due to container cold start, dependency loading, and OCR initialization.
+Subsequent requests are served normally with significantly lower latency.

 This project implements an end-to-end **Document Classification and Entity Extraction System** using **Django**, **OCR**, **vector databases**, and **LLMs**.
 The system is designed to process heterogeneous business documents (invoices, forms, assignments, etc.), identify their document type, and extract structured entities in a scalable and extensible way.

 The solution closely mirrors real-world document intelligence pipelines used in enterprise environments.